8 Benefits of Standing Desks

 Standing Desks Can Relieve Back Pain

 Poor posture and related musculoskeletal problems are a huge driver of workplace absenteeism.
 One of the key benefits of using a standing desk is that it allows you to alter your position during the day, which relieves strain on key muscle groups and allows the body to share the load more easily.
 This can have a profound effect on back pain.
+If you do have to sit we recommend you take a look at our guide for how to sit at your desk the ergonomically correct way.

 One study showed that participants reported a 50% decrease in back pain vs their seated co-workers (12).